stopthatastronaut/DevUps/README.md

 # DevUps

-Companion repo for the DevUps.org discord
+A Discord-based community for finding - or becoming - a mentor in the DevOps space